bitnose/learning-blog/content/posts/homework-2.md

 #### **b) Crack this hash: 21232f297a57a5a743894a0e4a801fc3**

-At first, I try to get more information of the hash type with this command:
+At first, I tried to get more information of the hash type with this command:

     $ hashid -m 21232f297a57a5a743894a0e4a801fc3